MaGnsio/100-days-of-code/log.md

 # Day 007: August 12, 2020

-**Today's Progress:** participated in "Codeforces Round #664 (Div.
-2)" got the 9985 rank (solved 0) (close to 2), reviewed some of the contest problems solutions, and solved like 3 other problems from code forces problemset.
+* participated in "Codeforces Round #664 (Div.
+2)" got the 9985 rank (solved 0) (close to 2).
+* reviewed some of the contest problems solutions.
+* solved 3 problems from code forces problemset.

 **Link to work:** [Problems Folder on GitHub](https://github.com/MaGnsio/100-days-of-code/tree/master/Problems)